MLTI-NM offers three courses.

 - Teaching phonemic awareness, phonics, decoding, fluency, handwriting, spelling, and comprehension through an integrated, multisensory curriculum that optimizes neuroplasticity, creating more efficient pathways for reading and spelling.

-- Practice teaching (with actual students or another trainee) following carefully structured lesson plans.
+- Practice teaching (with an in-person student) following carefully structured lesson plans.

 Trainees demonstrating mastery of all requirements will be approved to begin implementing Sounds In Syllables instruction with dyslexic students while continuing their training in the fall.